-- Children with hearing loss and tinnitus should be imaged according to Hearing Loss (PEDHD-16.1).
-A pertinent evaluation including a detailed history, physical examination (including otoscopic examination), and age-appropriate audiology testing should be performed on any child with known or suspected tinnitus prior to considering advanced imaging. - Advanced imaging is not indicated in the overwhelming majority of pediatric individuals with isolated tinnitus and normal hearing. - ➤ CT Temporal Bone without contrast (CPT® 70480) or without and with contrast (CPT® 70482), OR MRI Brain without and with contrast with attention to internal auditory canals (CPT® 70553), OR MRI Orbits/Face/Neck without and with contrast (CPT® 70543) is indicated for the following: - Clinical suspicion of mass lesion causing tinnitus. - Persistent tinnitus after recent significant trauma. - Persistent unilateral tinnitus. - MRA Head (CPT® 70544, CPT® 70545 or CPT® 70546) or CTA Head (CPT® 70496) AND/OR MRA Neck (CPT® 70547, CPT® 70548 or CPT® 70549) or CTA Neck (CPT® 70498) for Pulsatile tinnitus or suspicion for vascular lesions
+- Tinnitus without hearing loss is a less common complaint during childhood. - Children with hearing loss and tinnitus should be imaged according to Hearing Loss (PEDHD-16.1).
+A pertinent evaluation including a detailed history, physical examination (including otoscopic examination), and age-appropriate audiology testing should be performed on any child with known or suspected tinnitus prior to considering advanced imaging. - Advanced imaging is not indicated in the overwhelming majority of pediatric individuals with isolated tinnitus and normal hearing.

+Indications Imaging Study ANY of the following Clinical suspicion of mass lesion causing tinnitus Persistent tinnitus after recent significant trauma ONE of the following CT Orbits/Temporal Bone without contrast (CPT® 70480) OR CT Orbits/Temporal Bone without and with contrast (CPT® 70482), OR MRI Brain without and with contrast with attention to internal auditory canals (CPT® 70553) OR MRI Brain without contrast with attention to internal auditory canals (CPT® 70553) OR MRI Orbits/Face/Neck without and with contrast (CPT® 70543) ANY of the following: Pulsatile tinnitus Suspicion for vascular lesions MRA Head (CPT® 70544, CPT® 70545 OR CPT® 70546) OR CTA Head (CPT® 70496) AND/OR MRA Neck (CPT® 70547, CPT® 70548 OR CPT® 70549) OR CTA Neck (CPT® 70498)